Lech Wałęsa

-and Columbia University, as well as dozens of the highest state orders, including the Presidential Medal of Freedom, the Knight Grand Cross of the Order of the Bath, and the French Grand Cross of Legion of Honour.
+and Columbia University, as well as dozens of high state orders, including being awarded the Presidential Medal of Freedom, and being appointed a Knight Grand Cross of the Order of the Bath, and a Grand Cross of the Legion of Honour.
 In 1989, Wałęsa was the first foreign non-head of state to address the Joint Meeting of the U.S. Congress.
 The Gdańsk Lech Wałęsa Airport has borne his name since 2004.